Nina Stojanović: Juniors

-Professional career
+Professional

-2011–15: First steps
+2011–15: ITF circuit

-Stojanović made her ITF Women's Circuit debut at the $10K event in Pirot in October 2011.
+Stojanović made her ITF Women's Circuit debut at the $10k event in Pirot in October 2011.
 There, as a wildcard player, she lost to Lina Gjorcheska in the first round of the main draw.
-During the season of 2012, she take part of the two $10K event in Serbia, Palić and Pirot, but failed in the first rounds of both competitions.
-In September 2013, she won her first match at the $10K event in Vrnjačka Banja and later reached quarterfinal.
-In December 2013, she made her ITF doubles debut at the $10K event in Sharm El Sheikh, and then in March 2014, she won her first ITF doubles in the same city.
-In May 2014, she won title in her first ITF singles final, defeating Katie Boulter in the final of $10K event in Sharm El Sheikh.
-In December 2014, she won her first $25K-level title at the Navi Mumbai in both singles and doubles.
-During the season of 2015, she did not produce any significant results in singles, but reached two $50K semifinal in doubles, Wuhan and Xuzhou.
+During the season of 2012, she take part of the two $10k events in Serbia, Palić and Pirot, but failed in the first rounds of both competitions.
+In September 2013, she won her first match at in Vrnjačka Banja and later reached quarterfinal.
+In December 2013, she made her ITF doubles debut at Sharm El Sheikh, and then in March 2014, she won her first ITF doubles in the same city.
+In May 2014, she won title in her first ITF singles final, defeating Katie Boulter in the final of Sharm El Sheikh.
+In December 2014, she won her first $25k-level title at the Navi Mumbai in both singles and doubles.
+During the season of 2015, she did not produce any significant results in singles, but reached two $50k semifinal in doubles, Wuhan and Xuzhou.

 2016: WTA Tour debut

-In May 2016, she reached her first significant ITF final af the $50K Tianjin, but lost to Aryna Sabalenka in three sets.
-At the 2016 US Open, she had her first attempt to play in a Grand Slam main draw, but lost in qualifying.
-In October 2016, she made her WTA Tour debut at the Tianjin Open, but lost after qualifying in the first round to Magda Linette; so she did there in doubles.
-Nearly after that, she won her first major ITF title at the $50K Liuzhou Cup, defeating Jang Su-jeong in the final.
-During the season, she also had success in doubles.
-She first reached semifinal of the $100K Anning Open in May, and then won two $100K events, in Shenzhen and Dubai.
+In May 2016, she reached her first significant final at the $50k Tianjin event but lost to Aryna Sabalenka, in three sets.
+At the 2016 US Open, she had her first attempt to play in a major main draw, but lost in qualifying.
+In October 2016, she made her WTA Tour debut at the Tianjin Open but lost, after qualifying, in the first round to Magda Linette; so she did there in doubles.
+Nearly after that, she won her first major ITF title at the $50k Liuzhou Cup, defeating Jang Su-jeong in the final.
+She also had success in doubles when she reached semifinals of the $100k Kunming Open in May, and then won two $100k titles, in Shenzhen and Dubai.